 If you’ve been injured in a car collision or another type of accident, you may have filed a personal injury suit to recover medical costs, lost wages, etc. from whoever was at fault.
-In many instances, these lawsuits provide the help you need to fully recover, both physically and financially, from a devastating accident.
-Of course, you realize that your personal injury lawyer will be paid out of your settlement, but you may not realize that other entities may claim part of the settlement as well.
+In many instances, these lawsuits provide the help you need to fully recover, both physically and financially, from an accident.
+Of course, you realize that your personal injury lawyer will be paid out of your settlement.
+However, you may not realize that other entities may claim part of the settlement as well.
 You may well be served with a medical lien from your insurance company, doctor or hospital.
 If you received Medicaid, Medicare, or VA assistance, the government may also file a medical lien against your settlement.
-You will need the help of an experienced attorney to deal with these liens and minimize your financial repayments to these providers.
+You will need the help of an experienced attorney to deal with these liens and minimize your financial repayments.

 Arizona does allow insurance companies recourse through medical liens, although not all states do.
 Individual health insurance policies should explain whether they will pursue subrogation in case of a settlement.
-Your lawyer can study the language in your policy to determine what steps the insurance company can take in these matters.
+Your lawyer can study the language in your policy to determine what steps the insurance company can take.

 Hospital and Medical Provider Claims